timwu64/Deep-Reinforcement-Learning-DQN-Banana-Navigation/README.md

 (For AWS) If you'd like to train the agent on AWS (and have not enabled a virtual screen), then please use this link to obtain the "headless" version of the environment.
 You will not be able to watch the agent without enabling a virtual screen, but you will be able to train the agent.
 (To watch the agent, you should follow the instructions to enable a virtual screen, and then download the environment for the Linux operating system above.)

 ## Getting Started
-Follow the instructions in the Jupyter notebook (play.ipynb) below to play the game, as a human agent!

-The available controls are:

-W - move forward.
-(Note: when playing the game, the agent will move forward, if you don't select a different action in time, so you can also think of this action as the "do nothing" action.)
+A reward of +1 is provided for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana.
+Thus, the goal of your agent is to collect as many yellow bananas as possible while avoiding blue bananas.
+The state space has 37 dimensions and contains the agent's velocity, along with ray-based perception of objects around the agent's forward direction.
+Given this information, the agent has to learn how to best select actions.
+Four discrete actions are available, corresponding to:
+•	0 - move forward.
-S - move backward.
+•	1 - move backward.
-A - turn left.
+•	2 - turn left.
-D - turn right.
+•	3 - turn right.
+The task is episodic, and in order to solve the environment, your agent must get an average score of +13 over 100 consecutive episodes.

 Spend a couple of minutes to move around and collect some yellow bananas.
 Once you feel like you understand the agent's task, feel free to move on to the next part of the lesson!

-## Instructions
-Please follow the instructions in `Navigation.ipynb` to get started to train your own agent to collect "Yellow" Banana!

-# Project Starter Code
+## Project Starter Code
 The original Udacity repo for this project can be found [here](https://github.com/udacity/deep-reinforcement-learning/tree/master/p1_navigation).